 First of all, we honor them by doing what they tell us to do.
 Secondly, whatever we do, we do it to the best of our ability.
-If we work in a shop, be the best shop attendant.
-If we are a student in a school, we will be the best student, and do our work with diligence.
-Thirdly, do it as unto the Lord!
+If we work in a shop, we will be the best shop attendant.
+If we are a student in a school, we will be the best student and do our work with diligence.
+Thirdly, we will do it as unto the Lord!
 He is the One who is the top CEO!
-Even if you do not like your employer, do it for Jesus!
-We have the example of Joseph in the house of Potiphar.
-Even as a slave, he gave his very best.
+Even if we do not like our employer, we will do it for Jesus!
+We have the example of Joseph in the house of Potiphar, who as a slave, gave his very best.
 Fourthly, we honor them by having integrity.
-We do not steal from them; we are on time for work, our meetings and appointments.
+We do not steal from our employers, we are on time for work and for our meetings and appointments.

 What can we expect?

 It says that the “Lord will reward us.”
-It could be a spiritual reward, a financial reward, or even a promotion.
-God can give us favor with our employers and we may even get a promotion, or else He may give us a better job somewhere else.
+This could mean a spiritual reward, a financial reward, or even a promotion.
+God may give us favor with our employers and we may even get a promotion, or else He may give us a better job somewhere else.
 We have the example of Joseph, he served Potiphar well as a slave and God promoted him to be the administrator of Egypt.